sockjs/sockjs-node/README.md

   controlls how often this is done.
 By default a heartbeat packet is sent every 25 seconds.  </dd>

+<dt>client_heartbeat_interval (milliseconds)</dt>
+<dd>The server may ask the client to periodically send empty data
+  frames to ensure that the client is still present.
+Set this value to desired interval to enable this functionality.
+By default sending heartbeats from the client is disabled.</dd>

 <dt>disconnect_delay (milliseconds)</dt>
 <dd>The server sends a `close` event when a client receiving
   connection have not been seen for a while.
 This delay is configured